3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

     permission_classes = (IsAuthorOrReadOnly,)
     ...
 ```
 These methods work well for detail pages because it modifies the object permission.
-If it should be done for a lis
+If it should be done for a list or collection, the queryset has to be overridden.
+More on that [here](https://www.django-rest-framework.org/api-guide/filtering/#overriding-the-initial-queryset)

 ## Tutorial summary
 Rest - Representational state transfer